 As a company leader, what value are you extracting from your business and IT?
 What about from security data lakes and processes?
-Are you able to drive speed for your business because of real-time, advanced analytic capabilities?
+Are you able to drive speed for your business because of real-time, advanced business process analytics (BPA) capabilities?

 Successful companies are making technology architecture their business architecture—aligning stakeholders, processes, data, and analytics in an integrated fashion to deliver faster, data-driven decisions that are more accurate than ever before.
 The implications for business, IT, and security leadership teams are tangible and can impact careers.

 The ability to extract value from these data pools has significant implications on executive ability to drive revenues, increase profits, and digitally transform.
 If you aren’t aligning these areas, you are falling behind in generating a sustainable competitive advantage for your company.

 The explosion of cloud technologies and IoT, new organizational models such as DevOps and Cloud COEs, the increased use of Agile development processes, and the need to apply real-time AI and ML analytic models to data enables scale and speed.
 More executives across business, IT, and security need real-time data to make the best decisions that impact the business from their own perspective.
 Each role—business, IT, and security—has a unique set of expectations, all increasingly predicated on having the right data, at the right time, in the right context.

 Historically, it’s been practically impossible to find a platform that could serve different stakeholders with real-time data while matching the right analytic model to the problem being addressed.
 Most traditional BI models require master data management, extensive integration resources and costs, and don't drive automated actions.
 Just as important, they are disconnected from the foundational processes (i.e., problem, change, incident, security) that deliver a great customer experience.